FIRST GRADE TEAM

 Students are assigned to a CORE classroom where the majority of their day is spent.
 Core classes are designed to include students of more than one achievement level.
 Core includes language arts, social studies, science and health.
 The children also attend the special area classes with their core group.
 This allows coordination with all subject areas.
 For example, when we are studying Japan in social studies, children may be involved with related activities in art, music, physical education and in the Media Center.
 Some classroom reading and writing assignments may also focus on Japan at that time.

-Language Arts- includes reading, writing, literature appreciation, handwriting, speaking, listening, creative expression, spelling, and workstations.
+Language Arts- includes reading, writing, literature appreciation, handwriting, speaking, listening, creative expression, spelling.

 In the first grade we encourage the Zaner-Bloser handwriting formation.
 Manuscript writing (printing) is used in first and second grade.
 Children are taught proper pencil grip and letter formation.
 The children are encouraged to use these skills inside and outside of the classroom.

 Mathematics instruction is based on Math In Focus and state standards for each grade level.
 Students are tested for mastery of each objective.
 We use many “hands on” experiences with manipulative materials.

 Social Studies consists of the 7 Continents, major units focusing on communities and maps.
 We also study current events, and holidays.

 The core teacher teaches science three times in a 6 day cycle rotation in the science room.
 Many activities are extended within the classroom.
 The four major units of study are Weather, the Rain Forest, Organisms, and Comparing and Measuring.
 Other units being added are The Solar System, Magnets, Rainbows and light, and Greening our World.